TheBlad768/Sonic-Clean-Engine-S.C.E.-/README.md

 ## Disclaimer

-Cleaned up and optimized the source code of Sonic 3 & Knuckles.
+Heavily modified and improved Sonic 3 & Knuckles engine.
 Free use.
 You use it at your own risk.
 All code is provided “as is”.

-This source code uses software from other authors.
+Sonic Clean Engine (S.C.E.) uses software from other authors.
 Check their licenses before using it.
 You assume any and all responsibility for using this content responsibly.
 I claims no responsibility or warranty.
 Commercial usage is expressly prohibited.

 ## Additional links

-#### If you are interested in the source code with the Z80 Sound Driver:
+#### If you are interested in the Sonic Clean Engine (S.C.E.) with the Z80 Sound Driver:

 - [Sonic-Clean-Engine-S.C.E.-Flamedriver-](https://github.com/TheBlad768/Sonic-Clean-Engine-S.C.E.-/tree/flamedriver)

-#### Extended source code:
+#### Sonic Clean Engine (S.C.E.)
+Extended version:

 - [Sonic-Clean-Engine-S.C.E.-Extended-](https://github.com/TheBlad768/Sonic-Clean-Engine-S.C.E.-Extended-)